How to borrow items for exhibitions

 6.6 Smoking, food and drink

-Smoking, food and drink are strictly forbidden in any exhibition space containing Library loans.
+Smoking, vaping, food and drink are strictly forbidden in any exhibition space containing Library loans.
+Smoking and vaping should also not permitted anywhere within the Venue.

 6.7 Packing and transport